Programs & Events

 2. Is fishing permitted?

-• Yes, at Pine Knob Park on Meteer Lake and Duff Lake; at Delt Church Park in the river and pond; at Dallas Lake Park in Pond Lil and Dallas Lake.
+• Yes, at Pine Knob Park on Meteer Lake and Duff Lake.

 • An Indiana fishing license is required.
 All county and state laws apply.